Semantic-driven Colorization: The Proposed Colorization System

 \subsection{Colorization Network}

-Our colorization network synthesizes color by leveraging the semantic map associated with the gray-scale image, like in the image-to-image translation task.
-We thus modify the well-known U-Net \cite{ronneberger2015u}, which achieves the outstanding performance in transforming image to image \cite{isola2017image}.
-However, U-Net is limited to handling each type of feature.
-For the more proficiency of our colorization, we modify the U-Net to have two streams, as shown in Figure~\ref{fig_color}.
+Our colorization network generates the colors for a black-and-white photo based on its semantic map, representing an image-to-image translation task.
+We thus modify the well-known U-Net \cite{ronneberger2015u}, which achieves the outstanding performance in transforming an image to another image \cite{isola2017image}.
+For the more proficiency of our colorization, we modify the U-Net to have two streams, one for the gray-scale image and another one for the semantic map, as shown in Figure~\ref{fig:color}.
+Consequently, we can only normalize the gray features while the value range of semantic features is preserved.
 Our modified U-Net contains two parts: encoder and decoder.
-The components in the encoder part share their weights for two streams of data, one for gray-scale image and another one for the semantic map.
-The encoder with shared weights allows the network to establish the constraints between the semantic information and gray context.
-Furthermore, we can handle it individually for each stream.
+We use the same weights of the encoder for two data streams since both inputs have the same pose, retaining the characteristic of one-stream inference when inputs are concatenated.

-Each part of the network has five layers consisting of two types: convolution layer (CL) and deconvolution layer (DL).
-CL is used in the encoder to reduce the spatial dimension by convolution stride $2$.
-In the decoder side, as image-to-image transformation, DL is used to expand the features back to the original size by transposed convolution with stride $2$.
-The semantic information and gray context will be recovered from encoder to decoder by skip connection.
-As shown in Figure~\ref{fig_components}, a layer has two convolutions, and convolution is followed by a Leaky Rectified Linear Unit (Leaky ReLU) with a negative slope $= 0.01$.
-The first convolution is for adjusting the spatial dimension as described, except for the first and final layers.
-The kernel size is set to $3 \times 3$ for all convolutions.
-The depth dimension flow of the network is $[32, 64, 128, 256, 512]$ in the encoder part and will be doubled up to $[1024, 512, 256, 128, 64]$ because of the concatenation of the semantic information and gray context.
+Each part of the network has five layers consisting of two types: Convolution Layer (CL) and Deconvolution Layer (DL).
+CL is used in the encoder to reduce the spatial dimension by a convolution with a stride of $2$.
+Meanwhile, DL used in decoder expands the spatial dimension of features back to the original size by a transposed convolution with a stride of $2$.
+The extracted low-level features from the semantic information and gray image will be concatenated and transferred from encoder to decoder via skip connections.
+A layer has two convolution modules, and where each module is followed by a Leaky Rectified Linear Unit (Leaky ReLU) with a negative slope of $0.01$.
+The first convolution module in a layer is for sub-sampling, excluding the first and final layers.
+All convolution modules use a kernel size of $3 \times 3$.
+The depth dimensions in the order of inference flow are $[32, 64, 128, 256, 512]$ in the encoder part and will be doubled up to $[1024, 512, 256, 128, 64]$ in the decoder part because of the concatenation of extracted features from two streams of data, as shown in Figures \ref{fig:color} and \ref{fig:components}.